 Mai came out immediately when her handlers went onto the hard standing, leaving all the wolves behind howling.
 She had a bit of a stand-off with the Arctics which was interesting as she doesn’t usually pay them any attention.
 She went rigid and stared at them for a few moments before stalking off!

+We prepared their food and the tortoises spent a lot of time munching on clover in the sunshine.
+Paunch is back on the menu now and all the wolves ate well, although Torak got extra chicken as he doesn’t like paunch.
 Once all the chains and work surfaces were cleaned, we went into the Beenham’s enclosure.
 The sisters rubbed our heads and ruined our hairstyles until Nuka launched himself onto the platform in an exuberant mood, scattering his sisters.
 After ensuring he’d licked everyone he bounded off.
 Calm was restored for some time with Tundra and Tala making use of the human slaves.
 Nuka returned and in Darren's absence starting play bowing with Neil, contorting his body into what we saw as a ploy to get Neil to chase him.
 It is magical to watch Nuka like this.
 He shot off and starting charging around the enclosure – we have nicknamed this Nuka’s Zoomies.
 With no-one chasing him he wandered off and left us alone.
 The sisters bounded off after a while so our time to go as well.
+The day went far too quickly and thankfully the rain held off until an hour after leaving.
+Photos and write-up by Eve.